-Apart from the fact that a merger of the societal realms of science and morality has dim prospects (Proposition 10:14 from 2: 242, reproduced on page 4: 18 above), a legitimate moral need to redress wrongs should not be allowed to corrupt science.
-As we have noted (1: 77), simply because you believe in empowering African people, you are not allowed to fabricate facts and claim that Aristotle stole his ideas from a library on African soil - the library in Alexandria was not there in Aristotle's time.
+Apart from the fact that a merger of the societal realms of science and morality has dim prospects, 10 a legitimate moral need to redress wrongs should not be allowed to corrupt science.
+As we have noted,11 simply because you believe in empowering African people, you are not allowed to fabricate facts and claim that Aristotle stole his ideas from a library on African soil - the library in Alexandria was not there in Aristotle's time.

 In the study of disadvantaged minorities, it is often assumed that insiders in these minorities are the only ones who can tell the true conditions prevailing in these groups.
 If so, it would make sense that black professors man black studies, female professors teach gender studies, Muslim professors stake responsibility for Muslim studies, et cetera.
-This, however, is contrary to the constitution (CUDOS) of science (4: 68).
-Scientific statements should be judged by their merits of evidence, not by their pedigree of continent, color, ethnicity, sex, religion, et cetera.
+This, however, is contrary to the constitution (CUDOS) of science.12 Scientific statements should be judged by their merits of evidence, not by their pedigree of continent, color, ethnicity, sex, religion, et cetera.